CDA AGM at St Chad's Cathedral, Birmingham (2pm) on Saturday 24th October 2020 has been POSTPONED. The Chair, Maria Booker, writes:

-CDA NW one day Blackpool Conference: 25th April 2020 Postponed to
+CDA NW one day Blackpool Conference: Saturday 17th April 2021

 Catholic Deaf Association Conference 2021